Skip to main contentArrow Right

 What is an access token?

-An access token is a digital asset, typically a JWT, facilitating seamless access to resources through OAuth and other passwordless auth configurations.
-These tokens act as keys that allow users to access sensitive information without repeated login requests.
+An OAuth access token is a digital asset, typically a JWT, that facilitates seamless access to resources via OAuth and other passwordless authentication configurations.
+In practice, access tokens act as keys that allow users to access sensitive information without repeated login requests.

 The typical process for authorization through access tokens goes like this: